shopware/docs/guides/hosting/infrastructure/elasticsearch/elasticsearch-debugging.md

 ### Messenger consume

 `messenger:consume -vv` starts a message consumer working on all tasks.
-This could be startet *X* times.
+This could be started *X* times.
 When using more than 3 message consumers, you will need something like RabbitMq to handle the data.

 ```bash​
 bin/console messenger:consume -vv